 The Future of DAM

-We believe the DAM of the future must meet the following 6 principles:
+We believe the a Digital Asset Management system of the future must meet the following 6 principles:

 For an enterprise DAM to be considered feature complete, it must include all of these: